 Brands like Rent the Runway and Feather are taking advantage of the changing perceptions around renting.
 While in the past it would have been gauche to borrow your clothing or furniture, subscription services that provide access to luxury brands are now new signifiers of wealth.

 Consumers See Ownership as a Burden

-Increasingly, ownership is not only seen as unimportant but also as a hindrance.
+Increasingly, ownership is seen not only as unimportant but also as a hindrance.
 As the gig economy continues to grow and people are more empowered than ever to work from anywhere in the world, owning things has become a barrier to the digital nomad lifestyle.

 Fifty-nine percent of adults surveyed said that owning fewer things gives them a greater sense of freedom.
-Even for those uninterested in picking up and moving around constantly, the clutter, maintenance, and depreciating value that comes along with owning things are all seen as major negatives.
+Even for those uninterested in picking up and moving around constantly, the clutter, maintenance, and depreciating value that comes along with owning goods are all seen as major negatives.
 Subscriptions allow consumers to enjoy an experience without taking on the burden of ownership.